 Spawning and migration ecology of anadromous Japanese grenadier anchovy in the Ariake Sea

-I’m Hikaru Itakura working at Atmosphere and Ocean Research Institute (AORI), University of Tokyo.
-I received my PhD from Graduate School of Frontier Science, University of Tokyo in 2014, and then worked at Graduate School of Science, Kobe University as a JSPS Research Fellow and at University of Maryland Center for Environmental Science (UMCES), Chesapeake Biological Laboratory (CBL) in USA as a JSPS Oversea Research Fellow.
+I’m Hikaru Itakura, working at Atmosphere and Ocean Research Institute (AORI), University of Tokyo.
+I received my PhD from University of Tokyo in 2014, and then worked at Kobe University and University of Maryland, USA as a JSPS Research Fellow.
 My research topic is understanding response mechanisms of fisheries resources to environmental change, with primary interest of how diversity in migration and life history contribute to resilience in exploited fishes under environmental change.
 I have been studying effects of climate change and habitat modification on distribution, migration, and growth of migratory fishes such as freshwater eels and striped bass that migrate between marine and freshwater habitats.

-In this research project, I will study about spawning and migration ecology of anadromous Japanese grenadier anchovy (Coilia nasus), to contribute to the conservation for enclosed coastal seas and resources management of this species.
+In this research project, I’m studying about spawning and migration ecology of anadromous Japanese grenadier anchovy (Coilia nasus), to contribute to the conservation for enclosed coastal seas and resources management of this species.
 The enclosed coastal seas including estuaries and inner bays are an important ecosystem with high production and biodiversity around globe.
 In particular, the estuarine turbidity maximum (ETM) formed in brackish water is essential habitats for many aquatic organisms.
 Fishes of genus Coilia (family Engraulidae), which are widely distributed in East Asia, strongly depend on such enclosed coastal seas, especially ETM zones, and migrate between the sea and rivers.
 Thus, they have a potential to be an indicator species for conservation of health of ETM zones and connectivity between rivers and enclosed coastal seas.
 In Japan, Japanese grenadier anchovy is distributed only in the inner part of the Ariake Sea and its inflowing rivers, such as the Chikugo River, and adult anchovies migrate upstream for spawning up to the tidal freshwater area in early summer.
 Owing to such limited occurrence in space and time, they are prized as a summer feature in the local area.
 However, the fisheries catch of the species has continuously decreased over the past decades.
 Despite this situation, ecological knowledge of Coilia are scarce.
-Therefore, I will explore locations of potential spawning rivers and nursery grounds, migration patterns, and spatial distribution in the Ariake Sea of the anchovy using otolith stable-isotopic ratio and environmental DNA analyses, in order to clarify environmental characteristics that the fish represents along their life history.
-In the future, I would like to examine the degree of natal homing and population dynamics of the anchovy in Ariake Sea so that the results will contribute to the conservation of enclosed coastal seas and appropriate resource management of Coilia in East Asia based on ecological information of this symbolic fish.
+Therefore, I’m exploring their potential spawning rivers, nursery grounds within rivers, migration patterns, and spatial distribution in the Ariake Sea using otolith stable-isotopic ratio and environmental DNA analyses, in order to clarify environmental characteristics that the fish prefer along their life history.
+In addition, I’m examining the degree of natal homing (contribution of each river stock to the entire population of the fish) to understand population dynamics of the anchovy in Ariake Sea so that the results will contribute to the conservation of enclosed coastal seas and appropriate resource management of Coilia in East Asia based on ecological information of this symbolic fish.